 This does not mean that only results significant at the five percent level should be presented or considered.
-Less significant results may be suggestive, even if not probability, and suggestive evidence is certainly worth something.38
+Less significant results may be suggestive, even if not probative, and suggestive evidence is certainly worth something.38

 Relaxing the confidence level (or raising the significance level used to test hypotheses) fails to address the fundamental problem with weak evidence.
 If a confidence interval provides considerable support for two opposing positions, it has little evidentiary value.
 Dr. Adolph’s proposal to this Commission to raise the significance level reflects a “flawed understanding”.